Nigeria Women's Federation Cup

-The Nigeria Women's Cup, formally known as the Federation Cup (formerly Women Challenge Cup and Aiteo Cup) is a cup competition in Nigeria.
+The Nigeria Women's Federation Cup, (formerly Women Challenge Cup and Aiteo Cup) is a cup competition in Nigeria.
 Rivers Angels of Port Harcourt have won the most titles.
 The tournament along with Nigeria Women Premier League are the two recognized competition for women football organized by the Nigeria Football Federation.
 The finals are usually played at Teslim Balogun Stadium in Lagos State.

 In June 2017, the Nigeria Football Federation finalized a five-year deal with AITEO Group for the naming rights of the competition.
 The deal will have the winners and runners-up get ₦10,000,000 and ₦5,000,000 respectively annually.

 On 28 July 2019, Nasarawa Amazons won their second Aiteo Cup title, defeating Rivers Angels at the final.

 Champions

 This is a list of champions and runners up since inception.